exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 2 - The Domino Falls.md

 "We should—"

+The air changed.
+Kaelen felt it before he could name it—a wrongness, like the atmosphere itself was curdling.
+The taste of metal flooded his mouth, cold and sharp like licking a blade.
+The temperature dropped ten degrees in an instant.

+"Do you feel that?"
+Lyra whispered, her hand going to her bow.

+"Something's coming.
+Something wrong."

 The ground exploded twenty feet ahead of them.

 Kaelen had his swords out before the debris finished falling.
 Beside him, Lyra's bow was already drawn, scanning for threats.